top of page

 Tungsten also features on the critical minerals lists for Europe and the US.
 This is largely due to China’s current dominance in the supply of tungsten world-wide, which stands at around 82%.

-The Hemerdon Mine has the potential to make the UK the third largest producer of tungsten in the world.
+The Hemerdon Mine has the potential to make the UK one of the largest producers of tungsten in the world.

 History